 I took advantage of the sunny weather one day to make a trip to Jūrmala, a nearby seaside resort popular with Russian tourists.
 I’m not really a beach person, but Jūrmala has enough attractions and nice walks to make a pleasant half-day outing.

 I also took a day trip by bus to Cēsis to see the castle and medieval church and wander around its charming streets.
 Sadly, my explorations were eventually cut short by a massive rainstorm.

-I took a regular Eurolines bus direct from Riga to Talinn, but you could also consider taking a sightseeing bus with an indie tour company between Riga and Talinn, which stops at interesting and offbeat sights along the way.
-I didn’t find out about this option until I was already in Talinn or I would have taken it — beats a boring direct bus any day.
+I took a regular Eurolines bus direct from Riga to Tallinn, but you can also take a sightseeing bus with an indie tour company between Riga and Tallinn, which stops at interesting and offbeat sights along the way.
+I didn’t find out about this option until I was already in Tallinn or I would have taken it — beats a boring direct bus any day.

-From Talinn I caught a non-stop flight on to Amsterdam to visit friends.
-Talinn airport is small and super easy to reach by public transport from the center.
+From Tallinn I caught a non-stop flight on to Amsterdam to visit friends.
+Tallinn airport is small and super easy to reach by public transport from the center.
 I wish all airports were this stress-free!

 Liked it?
 Pin it!

 Amazing photos … loved seeing the ones I hadn’t seen before especially.
 Thanks for letting me experience your trip vicariously! 🙂 The kitty sleeping on amber has to be my favorite. 🙂